cpsamtec/virtuin/docs/documentation.md

 - the GUI will display a web view to a web service running in the docker environment or remotely if one is specified by a *Task*. (optional *viewURL*)

  When the process exit's the task will be complete.
+If the operator exits the GUI or Virtuin will bring the docker compose environment down.

 ### Installation